jr-leary7/SCISSORS/README.md

 ```

 ## Preprocessing
 Next, we use the `PrepareData()` function to pre-process our data.
 This function calculates the percentage of mitochondrial DNA for each cell and uses `SCTransform` to select highly variable genes, normalize and scale the counts, and regress out the effect of the percentage of mitochondrial DNA.
-It then runs PCA, chooses an appropriate number of principal components using a cutoff value for the cumulative proportion of variance explained, and then performs t-SNE using the principal component matrix as an intialization for the cembedding.
+It then runs PCA, chooses an appropriate number of principal components using a cutoff value for the cumulative proportion of variance explained, and then performs t-SNE using the principal component matrix as an initialization for the cembedding.
 Finally, we create a SNN graph using the approximation $k = \sqrt{N}$ and generate a preliminary rough clustering of our cells using Louvain modularity optimization.
 Basically, the function performs all the necessary pre-processing steps commonly used in `Seurat`.
 ```{r}
 pbmc <- SeuratData::LoadData("pbmc3k")
 pbmc <- PrepareData(seurat.object = pbmc3k,